 Once the Water Committee is established, Village Water leads hygiene and sanitation training sessions amongst all the villagers.
 As part of this, demonstration facilities are built, including a latrine with tap and bath shelter.
 Village Water then funds and arranges the construction of a well and hand pump; with the village itself contributing gravel, sand and labour.
 The quality of the water is tested in order to ensure that it is safe.
 Two villagers are trained by Village Water so that they can maintain and repair the new water point.
 In addition, every household builds their own latrine, bath shelter, pot rack, mortar stand and rubbish pit.
 Regular follow-up visits by Village Water are organised to support the community and ensure that the benefits are lasting.

 As shown by research undertaken by the World Health Organisation, the most immediate and direct benefit to flow from the provision of safe water and improved hygiene practices is that the risk of death from water-related diseases can be reduced by an average of 65%.
-The lasting reduction in the incidence of a variety of water related diseases as a result of the work of Village Water is significant, especially for a selection of villages in the Mongu District, Western Province of Zambia.
+The lasting reduction in the incidence of a variety of water related diseases as a result of the work of Village Water is significant.

 As well as improved health and quality of life, there are significant economic benefits from the reduction in water-related illnesses: